-For an example of the EPP code used to submit this request, refer to "EPP Code Examples" on page 160.
+For an example of the EPP code used to submit these requests, refer to "EPP Code Examples" on page 157.

 A successful Domain Transfer request initiates the following Registry actions.

 Current Life Cycle State = auto-renew

 Registry Actions = Sets life cycle state to Registered.
 Sets status flag serverTransferProhibited for a configured period (the default is 60 days).